moral dimensions of the old solar system

 Harlei: As usual you're missing the point, Stid.
 The clashes of principle can come within the work of a single author.
 Compare, for instance, Citizen of the Galaxy with Glory Road.
 In the one, furious hostility to slavery; in the other, admiration expressed for the Barsoom books, in which slavery pervades and is accepted unquestioningly by all the characters.

-Stid: Well then, it shows Heinlein accepted, not slavery per se, but slavery in the imaginary context of Barsoom.
+Stid: Well then, it shows that Heinlein accepted, not slavery per se, but slavery in the imaginary context of Barsoom.

 Zendexor: But this is precisely my point!
-You have hit the nail on the head - and you don't appear to see anything remarkable in what you've said, but I do.
+You have hit the nail on the head - yet you don't appear to see anything remarkable in what you've said, but I do.
 I contend that we're on to something interesting here.
 Call it double-think, if you like.
 The fact that something which is morally unacceptable in the real world, can be acceptable in an imaginary world.
 I call it a "fact" because I don't see any way round it -

-Stid: But you're troubled by it, because you think, "Truth is all one, so how can this be?"
+Stid: And you're troubled by it, because you think, "Truth is all one, so how can this be?"
 But you see, Zendexor, truth is only all one ultimately.
 Just as the forces of nature are all one but only if you go back to the ultimate Big Bang.

 Zendexor: Now you're sounding intelligent, Stid.
 Your argument - which isn't completely new to me, I must add - allows the various "other moral dimensions" of literature to be at least partially explicable, partially allowable, because they co-exist as separate distributaries of an ultimate river of unified truth.